Mr-Jack-Black/Jack-Preprocess/README.md

 ### #namespace

 ```
-#namespace {name of local namespace}
+#namespace global
+#define A 5
-#namespace gobal
+#namespace ns_name1
+#define A 15
+// {A} == 5
+// {local:A} == 15
 ```
-Defines namespace enabling local variables which must use format `{local:COUNT}` or `{L:COUNT}`.
+Defines namespace enabling local variables which must use format `{local:COUNT}` or `{L:COUNT}` when evaluating them.
+This allows copying same code to multiple locations with separated namespace.
-Not these variables will be different depending on NAMESPACE so code can be copied as it is.

-NAMESPACE is sticky and will bleed over to next StoryCards.
+NAMESPACE is sticky and bleeds over to next StoryCards.
 Thus if you use #namespace be sure to define it separately on every code area.

-Note that **#begin** and **#end** directives will reset the NAMESPACE back to global.

 ---

-## 3. Commenting
+## *3. Commenting*

 ```
 #begin
 // Comments are possible only after #begin directive